Join us on Facebook, where we post reminders, announcements and have some fun!

 7 p.m.
 Dinner (including a complimentary glass of iced tea or soda, warm rolls and butter, crisp salad, coffee and tea): choice of baked chicken, ginger tilapia, or vegetarian pasta, and choice of chocolate cake, fruit sorbet, or a fruit plate.

 RESERVATIONS: Cost is $35 per person.
-The price is the same for members and non-members.
-To reserve your seat, email Val Patterson no later than 8 p.m.
-Thursday, February 5th, and let her know your entrée and dessert choices (choice of baked chicken, ginger tilapia, or vegetarian pasta, and choice of chocolate cake, fruit sorbet, or a fruit plate).
-Val's email address is firstname.lastname@example.org.
+The price is the same for members and nonmembers.
+To reserve your seat, please email Sandi Wilson (firstname.lastname@example.org) no later than 8 p.m.
+Thursday, February 4th, and let her know your entrée and dessert choices (choice of baked chicken, ginger tilapia, or vegetarian pasta, and choice of chocolate cake, fruit sorbet, or a fruit plate).
+You should receive a response confirming your reservation within a couple of days.
+If you don't receive a confirmation, please contact Sandi again to ensure your reservation was received.

 PAYMENT DETAILS: We no longer accept cash.
 Please remember to bring a check made out to Mystery Writers of America with you to the meeting.
 Payments will be collected at the door.
 Our in-person payment policy is based on trust, and we want to continue this practice.
 Please don't be a no-show/no-pay.